baradipavan2017/ToDo/README.md

 # ToDo App

 ## A new Flutter project.
-## TODO App with sqflite and firebase integration.
+## TODO App with sqflite integration.